jedrzejkozal/QuestionsAndAnswers/README.md

 # QuestionsAndAnswers

 Site in style of Ask.fm or other Question and Answers social networking sites.
-Created to train django, HTML, CSS and SQL.
+Created to learn and train Django, HTML, CSS, SQL and Docker.

-Build with Python 3.7.4, django 2.2.5, HTML5 and SQLLite.
+Build with Python 3.7.4, django 2.2.5, HTML5 PostgresSQL with Docker and Docker-compose.